-- A. A licensee shall maintain at all times a tangible net worth of the greater of \$100,000 or three percent of total assets for the first \$100 million, two percent of additional assets for \$100 million to \$1 billion, and 0.5 percent of additional assets for over \$1 billion. - B. Tangible net worth shall be demonstrated at initial application by the applicant's most recent audited or unaudited financial statements pursuant to § 6.2-1931. - C. The Commission shall have the authority, for good cause shown, to exempt any applicant or licensee, in part or in whole, from the requirements of this section.
+- A. A licensee shall maintain at all times a tangible net worth in an amount not less than the following: - 1.
+For a licensee with total assets in an amount not greater than \$100 million, the greater of \$100,000 or three percent of the value of the licensee's total assets. - 2.
+For a licensee with total assets in an amount greater than \$100 million and not greater than \$1 billion, the sum of \$3 million and two percent of the additional assets in excess of \$100 million. - 3.
+For a licensee with total assets in an amount greater than \$1 billion, the sum of \$21 million and 0.5 percent of the additional assets in excess of \$1 billion. - B. Tangible net worth shall be demonstrated (i) at initial application by the applicant's most recent audited or unaudited financial statements submitted pursuant to § 6.2-1931 and (ii) thereafter by the